ganeti/ganeti/man/gnt-node.rst

 **power** [``--force``] [``--ignore-status``] [``--all``] [``--power-delay``] on|off|cycle|status [*nodes*]

-This commands calls out to out-of-band management to change the power state of given node.
+This command calls out to out-of-band management to change the power state of given node.
 With ``status`` you get the power status as reported by the out-of-band managment script.